 Insurance providers should lift restrictions on patients’ access to care.
 Especially in regard to preventative care.
 It would be logical to approve for diagnostic screening to catch problems earlier, but sadly these industries seem to be more interested in profit margins and increasing shareholder value.
 It shouldn’t have to be an uphill battle to get use out of your health insurance plan.

 Shiraj Sen, MD, PhD, Investigator at the GI Cancer Research Program and Associate Director of Drug Development at Sarah Cannon Research Institute at HealthONE says “These young adults often tell us that they were not aware that colon cancer could be the cause of their symptoms and that led them to not see a doctor until their symptoms worsened quite significantly.
 Others tell us that they saw multiple physicians before a correct diagnosis was made.”

 How to know my risk of colon cancer?

 Know Your Family History

 Not just for colon cancer, but all cancers and all gastro-intestinal related diseases.
 Did you have an uncle with diabetes, a grandmother with diverticulitis; what about a relative with ulcers?

-Knowing the cards you are dealt with will immensely help more than not knowing.
-When you know what your blood line is more prone to, you can take preventative measures and extra consideration.
-If your prone to diabetes, you can curb that by adopting a paleo or keto type diet.
+Knowing the cards you are dealt with is immensely better than not knowing.
+When you know what your blood line is more prone to, you can take preventative measures.
+Ask your relatives to learn more about your family tree.